 - Shop for secondhand decorations.
 Thrift stores and garage sales usually have loads of holiday decorations as people upgrade, downsize or realize that the ones they already have multiplied when they weren’t looking.

 - Consider budget-friendly alternative gifts.
 Homemade gifts are a great option if you’re crafty or a whiz in the kitchen, or even if you aren’t but can follow online directions.
 “Coupons” for your services, such as babysitting, can also make good presents.

 - Make your own holiday cards.
 You can save money (and trees) by using e-cards to send greetings to your loved ones.
 Many websites offer free or inexpensive e-cards, some with options to add videos or slideshows.

 - Plan holiday meals early.
 Knowing what you’re going to cook well in advance allows you to watch for sales on the nonperishable items you’ll need.
 It also helps spread the higher food costs over a couple of paychecks instead of one.

 - Use your smartphone while shopping.
 Many retailers can send coupons directly to your phone when you walk into their stores.
 You can also use your phone to compare prices to make sure you’re getting the best deals.

 - Consider traveling on the holiday itself.
 You could score a much cheaper airline ticket by flying on the holiday instead of in the days before.
-Plus, arriving on the big day conveniently gets you out of a lot of meal-prep duty.
+And arriving on the big day conveniently gets you out of a lot of meal-prep duty.

-There are a lot of ways to save money at the holidays.
+There are a lot of ways to save money during the holidays.
 Check out other budget-friendly tips from Military OneSource, or take advantage of free financial counseling available in person, by phone or by video chat.